 Dr Doan expects the data collected from the use of the tools will eventually create more effective and efficient ways to address mental health issues and deliver appropriate and timely care.
 “I would like to facilitate the engagement of kids and young adults in being actively involved in the process of identifying their mental health issues.
 I therefore am looking forward to the future application of these tools,” said Dr Doan.

-HEARTSMAP was funded by the Specialist Services Committee (link is external), one of four Joint Collaborative Committees representing a partnership between the BC government and Doctors of BC.
+HEARTSMAP was funded by the Specialist Services Committee, one of four Joint Collaborative Committees representing a partnership between the BC government and Doctors of BC.
 Its another example of how physicians are innovative leaders in the health care system and champions of patient care.